 Viral hepatitis is estimated to be responsible for 1.45 million deaths annually from liver failure and cancer.
 The majority of these deaths are now entirely preventable through hepatitis B (HBV) vaccinations and a new breakthrough class of cures for hepatitis C (HCV).

 Despite the fact that the inexpensive HBV vaccine is widely available and inexpensive treatment is possible using AIDS drugs, and even though recent generic licensing agreements are driving down the price of HCV cures, these life-saving interventions are still not yet accessible in many developing countries.
-For HBV, incomplete vaccination coverage still results from infected mothers to children during birth and from hospital workers to patients.
+Incomplete vaccination coverage for HBV still results from the transfer of infected mothers to children during birth and from hospital workers to patients.
 For HCV, additional non-price barriers include lack of awareness of the scale of HCV prevalence and the absence of robust costed and resourced national scale-up plans and investment cases.

 THE PHAROS SOLUTION